-There really is no special secret about how to lose weight.
-All you need to do is eat right and exercise.
-Most people they feel more comfortable with one of those things than the other.
+If you are trying to lose weight, you need to eat right and exercise regularly.
+Most people feel comfortable doing one of those things and not the other.
 Some people seem to have no problems keeping a balanced diet, but when it comes to exercise they are lost.
-Luckily I have tons of online workouts to help you with your workouts if that is the area you struggle with.
+Luckily, I have tons of online workouts to help you with your fitness if that is the area you struggle with.

-Other people (I want to say this is the majority of people) can make themselves workout, but when it comes to diet, they can’t control themselves.
+Other people can make themselves workout, but when it comes to diet, they have no control.
 Binge eating disorder is a serious problem for nearly 3 million adults in the US.
 However, I would bet that most of the population has had at least one binge eating episode.
-I certainly have had those days where I eat everything in site.
+I certainly have had a few in my life.

-Today I want to help us all figure out how to stop the binge eating urge when it happens.
-Here are six steps to help you stop overeating.
+Today I want to help us all figure out how to avoid binge eating.
+Here are six steps that will teach you how to stop overeating.

-Step One.
-Drink a ton of water.
-Some people say they are hungry all the time and that is why they end up overeating.
-However, often time’s hunger can be mistaken for thirst.
+Some people overeat because they genuinely feel hungry all the time.
+Or so they think.
+However, thirst can be disguised as a feeling of hunger.
 So there is a chance you are not hungry all the time, but instead you are dehydrated.
 So drink more water!
 Drink consistently throughout the day and have a glass of water before every meal to prevent overeating.
-Drinking plenty of water throughout the day also helps prevent bloating.

-Step Five.
-Don’t beat yourself up over a bad meal.
-I know so many people who will say “F it, I already screwed up my diet,” and then eat all of the junk food.
-If you have a bad meal: drink some water, log it in your food diary, and move one with your day.
+If you have a “bad” meal: drink some water, log it in your food diary, and move one with your day.